iampenwing/AoC2025/README.md

 ### Part 2

 This is, actually not much trickier...
 The main difference is iterating up through a list of possible ways of splitting each number, but you can avoid a significant number of checks by ignoring cases where the list won't split easily.
 In Part 1 I checked whether the input was an odd length, now I check whether the `mod` of the input length and the size of chunks is 0 or not...

+## Day 3

+### Part 1

+I'm sure I could have done this part much smoother by using a couple of `max` functions rather than my more manual recursive method, but meh... who cares...

+### Part 2

+Oh.

+Complete refactor of the code.
+Well... not completely, just enough...
+I needed to keep better track of postioions of things though so maybe `max` functions wouldn't have worked.

+Took me a bit to get the counting logic right in finding the highest and it's position - I thought I could track position int he tuple... why am I such an idiot?